The Madrid Open is a tennis tournament that takes place in May each year in the Manzanares Park Tennis Center in Madrid Spain.

 Prize Money and Ranking Points

-Information in relation to the prize money and ranking points that were awarded to players for the 2022 tournament is detailed below.
+A full breakdown of the prize money and ranking points that were awarded to players for the 2023 tournament in Madrid is detailed below.

 Men’s Singles